astgermain/Boomer-Naturals-Main/frontend/README.md

 ## Using Data From Shopify To Populate blogs/pages/templates

 - Using the data sourced from the Shopify GraphQL API, we can query data into specific components in Gatsby
+- The easiest way to do this is to use the GraphiQL page which you can choose all the data you want to display for a certain page/blog/template and then use the Code Exporter to generate the basic component with the query hook and have a page/blog/template with only that information available.
+This make's pages lightweight and easy to create.
 - More information on that here: https://www.gatsbyjs.com/docs/recipes/querying-data/

 ## Editing Page Specific Head Elements